What causes diarrhea in dogs?

 When you visit your nearest emergency animal hospital, a veterinarian can perform the necessary diagnostic tests to try to figure out the cause of the soft stool, and administer any appropriate medication for dog diarrhea.
 The goal of treatment is to address the underlying cause of the diarrhea, and to prevent dangerous dehydration and electrolyte imbalances that can result from severe or prolonged diarrhea.

 What to do at home when dog has diarrhea?

 Dogs that have mild to moderate diarrhea without blood, eat well with normal energy levels, and have no additional symptoms may improve with at-home dog diarrhea treatment.

-Unless they require a specific prescription diet, dogs having diarrhea should be fed bland, easily digestible foods and not your dog’s regular food, so that they are low in fat for 3-5 days until the diarrhea resolves.
-Avoid giving your dog human medications as it will not help with acute diarrhea or to treat diarrhea.
+Unless they require a specific prescription diet, dogs having diarrhea should be fed bland, low-fat, easily digestible foods for 3-5 days until the diarrhea resolves.
+It is not usually recommended to feed your dog’s regular food until the diarrhea is improved.
+Do not give your dog human medications unless directed to do so by a veterinarian, as some human medications are toxic to dogs.

 Bland diets or specially formulated dog foods should be individually formulated to accommodate any dietary restrictions, but usually include a source of carbohydrates and protein.
 Example carbohydrates include white rice, baked sweet potato, unsweetened plain oatmeal, or canned pumpkin puree (NOT pie filling).